-The current travel safety advice is to remain cautious, however most visits to the country should be trouble free.
+The current travel advice in Slovakia is to remain cautious, however most visits to the country should be trouble free.
 If you are visiting the country during the summer months, when most tourists visit the county remain cautious of pickpockets, especially in busy tourist areas such as Bratislava.

 Recent Security Risk Events